-Fully electric vehicles are zero-rated for Vehicle Excise Duty (VED), potentially removing a three-figure sum from annual car running costs.
+Fully electric vehicles are zero-rated for Vehicle Excise Duty (VED), removing a three-figure sum from annual car running costs.
 While PHEVs have to pay the same Standard Rate as petrol or diesel drivers, they are eligible for a £10 annual Alternative Fuel Discount.
-Note that the Premium Rate of £350 per annum for years two to five on top of the Standard Rate for models costing £40,000 or more applies no matter what fuel type is being used.
+Note that the Premium Rate of £325 per annum for years two to five on top of the Standard Rate for models costing £40,000 or more applies to all models apart from pure-electric cars.

 Businesses operating EVs can also receive a tax break through the system of enhanced capital allowances (ECAs).
 From April 2021, the 100% Write Down Allowance (WDA) will extend first year allowances to pure-electric models only.
-Until then -the end of March 2021, pure-EVs and PHEVs, together with the greenest ultra-low emission vehicles, are eligible for a 100% ‘write-down’ in the first-year of purchase.
+Until then -the end of March 2021 – pure-EVs and PHEVs, together with the greenest ultra-low emission vehicles, are eligible for a 100% ‘write-down’ in the first-year of purchase.
 To qualify, the vehicle must be bought as new, have CO2 emissions of not more than 50 g/km (to March 2021) with the expenditure incurred before 31st March 2021.
 Recharging equipment is eligible under the ECA scheme.

 Refined and high-tech

 EVs are typically well equipped, sitting towards the top of a manufacturer’s trim levels.
 This helps improve the value-for-money offering for customers, lessening the impact of the higher initial purchase price over conventional models.
 Electric-specific features also mean there is plenty of on-board tech available for EV drivers.